ys-ha/ys-ha/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Industrial Engineering minor in mathematics
+    - course: PhD in Industrial Engineering
+      course: minor in mathematics
       institution: North Carolina State University
       year: 2018-2023 (expected)
     - course: MS in Operations Research